 (6).
 A Hubble Telescope map, a global mosaic made from Hubble Telescope images; and

 (7).
 In addition EDDM-Gale-Crater contains a diverse suite of images including over 40 captured by the High Resolution Imaging Science Experiment (HiRISE).
-EDDM-Gale Crater also provides more than 25 articles that span subjects from the possible origins of the peak of Gale Crater to the goals of NASAs Mars Exploration Program.
+EDDM-Gale Crater also provides more than 25 articles written by Jess (dated circa 2012-10-20) that span subjects from the possible origins of the peak of Gale Crater to the goals of NASAs Mars Exploration Program.
 The included movies describe the difficulties of selecting a landing site for Curiosity, landing Curiosity on Mars and several other dynamic topics.